 Lithium Americas (LAC)

-Lithium Americas (NYSE:LAC) is a direct but completely speculative gamble on the underlying sector’s growth potential.
-While LAC earned itself a healthy does of street cred with its joint venture with Sociedad Quimica y Minera, the company has no production assets.
+Lithium Americas (NYSE:LAC) is a direct but completely speculative gamble on the growth potential of lithium stocks.
+While LAC earned itself a healthy dose of street cred with its joint venture with Sociedad Quimica y Minera, the company has no production assets.

 That’s not necessarily a deal-breaker as it has legitimate plans to attain those assets.
 Still, you’re taking a risk that management will follow through.

-Having said that, I believe that analysts’ consensus bearishness toward the lithium industry is overplayed.
+I believe that analysts’ consensus bearishness toward the lithium industry is overplayed.
 Yes, commodity prices fluctuate year-to-year for various reasons.
-However, demand for lithium is broadly trending higher.
+However, the demand for lithium is broadly trending higher.

 It’s not just electric vehicles and other physically imposing technologies that require lithium.
 Consider that the burgeoning e-cigarette or vaporizer market requires a healthy lithium supply chain to keep running.